2009 Kokang incident: Reaction

 Although China has in the past supported the military junta, during the conflict, it had instead warned Myanmar to end the situation, saying they should "properly handle domestic problems and maintain stability in the China-Myanmar border region" and urging Burma to protect "Chinese citizens in Myanmar".
-Chinese officials were said to be "furious" and " upset" over not being forewarned about the offensive on the border.
+Chinese officials were said to be "furious" and "extremely upset" over not being forewarned about the offensive on the border.
 Chinese and other analysts expressed concern that this conflict could lead to a civil war in Burma.
 The Burmese Foreign Ministry later apologised to China about the incident, but also ran a story on the Dalai Lama in the government newspaper the Myanmar Times, the first mention of him in the state controlled Burmese media for 20 years.

 The UN has also expressed concern about reports of fighting and thousands of refugees fleeing across the border.
 The American government also voiced its concern, and called on the junta to end its military campaign against the cease-fire groups.

 Aftermath

 After the fighting ended, the new Kokang leader claimed that the Kokang people would participate in the 2010 general elections; other cease-fire groups such as the Wa and Kachin still maintain that they will not participate.

-Bai, vice-president under Peng Jiasheng, became the new head of KoKang with the support of ruling junta in 2009.
+Bai, vice-president under Peng Jiasheng, became the new head of Kokang with the support of ruling junta in 2009.
 The portion of the MNDAA loyal to him became Border Guard Force #1006.
 He is also head of Kokang Self Administered Zone and a member of Myanmar parliament in 2011.
-The area was peaceful till new clashes between Peng Jiasheng's troops and Myanmar troops erupted in February 2015.
+The area was peaceful until new clashes between Peng Jiasheng's troops and Myanmar troops erupted in February 2015.

 Major General Huang Xing, the former head of the research guidance department at the Chinese Academy of Military Science, was ousted in 2015 because of his relationship with MNDAA during this incident.